-Pipeline interface means the mixture between different fuels that abut each other during shipment by pipeline.
+Pipeline interface means the mixture between different fuels and products that abut each other during shipment by the refined petroleum products pipeline system.

-Pipeline operator means any person who operators a refined petroleum product pipeline in the United States, or any person who owns, leases, operates, controls, or supervises such a pipeline in the United States.
+Pipeline operator means any person who owns, leases, operates, controls, or supervises a pipeline that transports fuels, fuel additives, or regulated blendstocks in the United States.